coolcornucopia/python-hide-secrets-in-photos/README.md

 # Python scripts for hiding secrets in photos
 The goal of this github repo is to offer Python :snake: simple scripts with simple algorithms for hiding secrets in photos.
+These scripts can be used to **prepare or decode small puzzles like riddles or to learn programming** :smile:.

 > [!important]
 > The scripts proposed here only use "simplistic" methods to hide information in photos.